Large Language Models and Games: A Survey and Roadmap: Roles of LLMs in Games

-A similar approach, {MarioGPT}, trains a GPT-2 model on a relatively small dataset of \textit{Super Mario Bros} (Nintendo, 1985) levels \cite{sudhakaran2024mariogpt}.
-MarioGPT overcomes the issue of data sparsity by using the initial dataset as the starting point for an evolutionary algorithm.
-Existing levels are selected and then sections of the level are mutated by sampling from the GPT-model and then correcting the border between the re-generated section and the rest of the level with a similarly-trained BERT (i.e. bi-directional) model \cite{devlin2019bert}.
+Using a similar approach, {MarioGPT} trains a GPT-2 model on a relatively small dataset of \textit{Super Mario Bros} (Nintendo, 1985) levels \cite{sudhakaran2024mariogpt}.
+MarioGPT overcomes the issue of data scarcity by using the initial dataset as the starting point for an evolutionary algorithm.
+Existing levels are selected and then sections of the level are mutated by sampling from the GPT model and then correcting the border between the re-generated section and the rest of the level with a similarly-trained BERT (i.e. bi-directional) model \cite{devlin2019bert}.
 This approach produces a large and diverse set of playable levels, despite starting from less than 20 levels.

-Both aforementioned GPT-based level generation approaches also show the promise of incorporating natural language instructions to produce \textit{conditional} level generators, either by prefixing game levels in the training dataset with desired level characteristics \cite{todd2023level} or by embedding user instructions and allowing the model to attend to the embedding during generation \cite{sudhakaran2024mariogpt}.
-It seems likely that more sophisticated techniques such as reinforcement learning with human feedback \cite{kaufmann2023survey} could produce level generators that are even more capable of accommodating user guidance.
+The above GPT-based level generation approaches also show the promise of incorporating natural language instructions to produce \textit{conditional} level generators, either by prefixing game levels in the training dataset with desired level characteristics \cite{todd2023level} or by embedding user instructions and allowing the model to attend to the embedding during generation \cite{sudhakaran2024mariogpt}.
+A recent example of the latter is \textit{Cardistry} \cite{lyman2024cardistry}, which used GPT-3.5 to transform a short personal narrative into a set of playing cards.
+Along with text information, the LLM creates prompts for DALL-E \cite{betker2023improving}, completing the generation pipeline with playing card art.

+User requests however are typically fuzzy and can be misinterpreted by the LLM.
+Hu \textit{et al.} \cite{hu2024minecraft} first \enquote{refine} user requests for the generation of \textit{Minecraft} structures using an LLM, adding knowledge specific to the domain (such as block palette and building dimensions).
+Then, a second LLM is employed to generate the description of the structure that can be interpreted and placed in the game.

+While most applications of LLMs as automated designers involve some mapping from the LLM's natural language output to other game-specific formats, LLMs can naturally be applied to games where the content is itself just natural language.
+In this vein, LLMs have been leveraged for the generation of New York Times \textit{Connections} puzzles~\cite{merino2024making}, which involve having a user group 16 words into 4 groups of 4 words each, with the challenge being for the user to infer what common semantic theme unites each group.

+Unlike the above examples, LLMs can also produce instructions for other LLMs or Foundation Models (FMs) without a user request in the first place.
+In CrawLLM \cite{zammit2024crawllm}, the Mixtral 8x7B LLM \cite{jiang2024mixtral} generates the theme, visual style, and even enemy descriptions which act as blueprints to guide additional LLM queries for producing player-facing narrative (e.g. introductory text) or textures and animations via Stable Diffusion \cite{Rombach_2022_StableDiff} for re-theming a dungeon crawler game with card-based combat mechanics.
+In CrawLLM, the game design (code and card details) are pre-authored by the human, while LLMs and foundation models re-theme the assets to provide a visually and narratively novel experience every time (see Fig.~\ref{fig:crawllm}).